allanderek/pepapot/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `pypepa` for local development.
+Here's how to set up `pepapot` for local development.

-1. Fork the `pypepa` repo on GitHub.
+1. Fork the `pepapot` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/pypepa.git
+    $ git clone git@github.com:your_name_here/pepapot.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv pypepa
+    $ mkvirtualenv pepapot
-    $ cd pypepa/
+    $ cd pepapot/
     $ python setup.py develop

-Of course you don't necessarily need to do the final step there it depends on what you are going to use pypepa for etc.
+Of course you don't necessarily need to do the final step there it depends on what you are going to use pepapot for etc.

 4. Create a branch for local development::